RCGA rules govern all play except where local rules prevail.

 - Click here for posted RCGA course rating and slope information.

-- Please replace divots, repair all ball marks on greens and rake all sandtrap footprints leaving rakes in bunkers.
+- Please replace divots, repair all ball marks on greens and rake all sand trap footprints and leave rakes in bunkers.

 - Power and pull carts shall not enter Natural Habitat Areas and extreme roughs.